-Now, as always in classical mechanics, the smart choice for the first coordinate in an energy-conserving system is the total energy E itself as well as to take the dimension to be energy itself, and the second coordinate then is evident: The potential energy V(r) has the demanded spherical symmetry and even scales with 1/r.
-So, we take V := V(r = 1) along the normally positive vertical axis (even though V is negative), which defines cone and determines the cone relation as: $E^2 - V^2 = const$.
+Now, as always in classical mechanics, the smart choice for the first coodinate in an energy-conserving system is the total energy E itself as well as to take the dimension to be energy itself, and the second coordinate then is evident: The potential energy V(r) has the demanded spherical symmetry and even scales with 1/r.
+So, we take V(r) along the normally positive vertical axis (even although V is negative), and the cone, which determines the cone relation as $E^2 - V^2 = const$.